Parallel tomography of quantum non-demolition measurements in multi-qubit devices: Results

-The exponential scaling in the number of circuits makes quantum tomography---in the QND-MT or in any other form---unfeasible for systems with large numbers of qubits.
-This scaling may be overcome if the measurements of separate quantum subsystems are shown to be independent.
-A protocol that benefits from this independence leads to a highly parallelized and scalable QND-MT for multi-qubit detectors which exploits the physical architecture of quantum computers, reducing the number of circuits and the classical post-processing time.
+The exponential scaling in the number of circuits makes quantum tomography—in the QND-MT or in any other form—unfeasible for systems with large numbers of qubits.
+This scaling may be \tr{avoided} if the measurements of separate quantum subsystems are shown to be independent. \tr{QND measurements in superconducting circuits are implemented via dispersive readout~\cite{blais_circuit_2020, vijay_observation_2011,walter_rapid_2017}, where each qubit is coupled to an off-resonance cavity, on which one performs homodyne detection to individually extract the outcome of each qubit state.
+These readouts is thus built to be independent of each other, but imperfections in the device can lead to cross-talk between the qubit measurements ~\cite{seo_measurement_2021, Arute2019}.
+Nevertheless, these correlations can be characterized by two-qubit QND-MT of each pair of qubits.
+If the correlations are weak enough, it is possible to execute} a highly parallelized and scalable QND-MT for multi-qubit detectors, reducing the number of circuits and the classical post-processing time.

-Let us consider a quantum device with $N$ qubits, distributed on a graph with a set $\mathcal{C}$ of $M$ physical connections.
-We propose to use QND-MT with Pauli operators to reconstruct the $2N$ single-qubit Choi matrices $\Upsilon^\alpha_n$, with $\alpha=1,...,N$ and $n=0,1$, and the $4M$ two-qubit Choi matrices $\Upsilon^{\alpha\beta}_{nm} $, with $(\alpha,\beta)\in\mathcal{C}$ and $n,m=0,1$.
-Our protocol implements these smaller tomographic reconstructions in a parallelized way, that is compatible with the device's interactions.
-This assumes that measurements can be performed simultaneously on separate quantum subsystems.
-Finally, in order to account for initialization and gate errors separately from the characterization of the measurement itself, our protocol complements QND-MT with gate set tomography (GST) \cite{Dehollain2016gst,Rudinger2022midcircuit,Nielsen2021gst,Rudinger2021gst2crosstalk}.
-This is a self-consistent tomographic method that allows us to characterize the initial state, the final POVM measurement, and a complete set of linearly independent gates $G_i$ of a device.
-In our case, we use the set $G_i\in\{ I, \sigma_x, e^{-i\pi\sigma_y/4}, e^{-i\pi\sigma_x/4} \}$ to implement all the $V_i$ and $U_i$ operations defined above.
-The complete protocol is as follows: